arthur999999/dubstep/README.md

 - Lightweight and optimized for simple deployment as a spy node.
 - Built with flexibility to be integrated with other Solana monitoring or analysis tools.

+## TODO

+This project aims to implement a Solana-inspired gossip protocol to act like a spy node.
+Below are key features and tasks:

+### Core Functionality
+- [ ] **Create Connections**
+  Establish secure and reliable connections between nodes.
+Include peer discovery and management.

+- [ ] **Implement Ping-Pong Mechanism**
+  Implement the `Ping` and `Pong` message exchange to check the liveness of nodes and maintain active connections.

+- [ ] **Implement PullRequest**
+  Allow nodes to exchange information about each other's states and connected peers.
+This includes implementing `PullRequest` to request information.

+### Testing and Validation
+- [ ] **Unit Tests**
+  Write unit tests for each protocol message (Ping, Pong, PullRequest, etc.) to ensure correct functionality.

+- [ ] **Integration Tests**
+  Create integration tests to simulate interactions between multiple nodes, testing the full gossip protocol under various network conditions.

+### Documentation
+- [ ] **Detailed Documentation of Each Protocol Step**
+  Document each part of the protocol, with usage examples and diagrams if necessary, to help others understand the implementation.

+- [ ] **Add Usage Examples**
+  Add example scripts or code snippets that demonstrate how to use each protocol feature in a real-world scenario.

 ## Getting Started

 ### Prerequisites